Belfast for Families

 Visit West Belfast, the city’s Gaeltacht area

-A bustling centre on the Falls Road with a packed programme of traditional Irish and contemporary music sessions, poetry readings, céilís, concerts, workshops.
+A bustling centre on the Falls Road with a packed programme of traditional Irish and contemporary music sessions, poetry readings, céilís, concerts and workshops.

 Good to know: